AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 - [Confirm that cron jobs are running](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/cron-readiness-check-issues).
 - Verify that the indexers are running from the [Admin](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/tools/index-management) or by using the Commerce CLI command `bin/magento indexer:info`.
 - Verify that the `Catalog Attributes Feed, Product Feed, Product Overrides Feed`, and `Product Variant Feed` indexers are set to `Update by Schedule`.

+### Monitor and troubleshoot data synchronization

+From the Commerce Admin, you can monitor the synchronization process using the [Data Management Dashboard](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/data-transfer/data-dashboard).
+Use the [Commerce CLI](../data-export/data-export-cli-commands.md#troubleshooting) and logs to manage and troubleshoot the process.

 ### Access the service